uwescience/myria-website/docs/myria-ec2.markdown

-                                 available for Myria processes  [default: 6.0] --node-vcores INTEGER          Number of virtual CPUs on each EC2 instance available for Myria processes  [default: 2] -h, --help                     Show this message and exit.
+                                 available for Myria processes  [default: 6.0] --node-vcores INTEGER          Number of virtual CPUs on each EC2 instance available for Myria processes  [default: 2] --workers-per-node INTEGER     Number of Myria workers per cluster node [default: 1] --cluster-log-level TEXT       One of OFF, FATAL, ERROR, WARN, DEBUG, TRACE, ALL, from lowest to highest level of detail [default: WARN]
+  -h, --help                     Show this message and exit.
 ```